 Director, Vermont Complex Systems Center

-Dodds's research focuses on system-level, big data problems in many areas including language and stories, sociotechnical systems, Earth sciences, biology, and ecology.
-His foundational funding was an NSF CAREER award granted to study sociotechnical phenomena (2009-2015).
-Together with Chris Danforth, he co-runs the Computational Story Lab.
+Peter's research focuses on system-level, big data problems in many areas including language and stories, sociotechnical systems, Earth sciences, biology, and ecology.
+Peter has created (and constantly evolves) a series of complex systems courses starting with Principles of Complex Systems.
+He co-runs the Computational Story Lab with Chris Danforth.

 Director of Outreach for Complex Systems, Vermont Complex Systems Center